 In order to protect both our youth and the adults who work with them, the CUC, as outlined in our Safety in CUC Sponsored Children and Youth Programming Policy [PDF] (which was developed as part of the Volunteer Canada’s Screening in Faith Initiative) requires that volunteers (and staff) working at CUC events with children and youth, adhere to a high level of safety standards that are consistent with Canadian best practices.

 Serving as a youth advisor constitutes a “high risk” position, as adults who serve in this role, have the opportunity to be alone with youth and or have power over or a position of trust with them.
-Obtaining a CRC in order to work with youth is considered a minimum requirement asked for throughout the educational and social service sectors, and is only one part of ensuring that adults are adequately screened.
-A CRC is in no way a replacement for current and thorough background checks.
+Obtaining a Police Records Check (PRC) in order to work with youth is considered a minimum requirement asked for throughout the educational and social service sectors, and is only one part of ensuring that adults are adequately screened.
+A PRC is in no way a replacement for current and thorough background checks.

 - Please see Safety in CUC Sponsored Children and Youth Programming for information about Volunteer Canada’s 10 Safe Steps for mitigating risk for volunteers, as well as information about the assessment of risk used for screening volunteers at all CUC events.